Helping patients adopt low carb

 Making the low carb information simple: relating it to sugar cubes

 Some low-carb doctors keep a big jar of sugar cubes in the exam room and ask patients to estimate how many cubes are in their morning cereal, bagel, and glass of juice.
-How many cubes are in a piece of brown bread, a bowl of rice, a baked potato, or a plate of pasta?
-A simple act of physically adding a number of cubes to their underestimates can drive home the message that carbs, as they break down with digestion, act like sugar in their bodies.
+The simple act of physically adding a number of cubes to their underestimates can drive home the message that many carbohydrate foods break down into sugar with digestion.

-Dr. Unwin and other low-carb doctors in the UK have created powerful visual aids, available through the Public Health Collaboration, that shows how common carbohydrate foods break down into teaspoons of sugar.
-These guides are available for doctors to download and use in the office.
-One look at the infographics and the patient usually quickly gets the concept.
-Please find below an example.
+Dr. Unwin and other low-carb doctors in the UK have created powerful visual aids that show common carbohydrate foods as equivalent teaspoons of sugar.
+These guides are endorsed by the UK’s National Institute for Health Care and Excellence and are available through the Public Health Collaboration.
+Doctors can download these visual aids to use in their clinics.
+One look at these infographics, like the one below, and patients usually quickly get the concept.

 The effect of foods on blood glucose